 2. Define your primary business drivers for AI

-"To successfully implement AI, it is critical to learn what others are doing inside and outside your industry to spark interest and inspire action," Wand explained.
-When devising an AI implementation, identify top use cases and assess their value and feasibility.
-In addition, consider your influencers and who should become champions of the project, identify external data sources, determine how you might monetize your own data externally, and create a backlog to ensure that the project's momentum is maintained.
+"To successfully implement AI, it's critical to learn what others are doing inside and outside your industry to spark interest and inspire action," Wand explained.
+When devising an AI implementation, identify top use cases, and assess their value and feasibility.
+In addition, consider your influencers and who should become champions of the project, identify external data sources, determine how you might monetize your data externally, and create a backlog to ensure the project's momentum is maintained.

 3. Identify areas of opportunity

-Focus on business areas with high variability and significant payoff, advised Suketu Gandhi, a partner at digital transformation consultancy Kearney.
-Teams comprising business stakeholders who have technology and data expertise should use metrics to measure the impact of an AI implementation on the organization and its people.
+Focus on business areas with high variability and significant payoff, said Suketu Gandhi, a partner at digital transformation consultancy Kearney.
+Teams comprising business stakeholders who have technology and data expertise should use metrics to measure the effect of an AI implementation on the organization and its people.

 4. Evaluate your internal capabilities

-Once use cases are identified and prioritized, business teams need to map out how these applications align with your company's existing technology and human resources.
-Education and training might help bridge the technical skills gap internally, while corporate partners can facilitate on-the-job training.
-Meantime, outside expertise could help accelerate promising AI applications.
+Once use cases are identified and prioritized, business teams need to map out how these applications align with their company's existing technology and human resources.
+Education and training can help bridge the technical skills gap internally while corporate partners can facilitate on-the-job training.
+Meanwhile, outside expertise could accelerate promising AI applications.

 5. Identify suitable candidates